Yep, another Final Fantasy tier list, and this time we're ranking the villains from each of the games I'm familiar with, based on three criteria:

 Mystic Quest isn't exactly the height of storytelling or game design, but seeing as it's an introductory game meant for people to learn the ins and outs of the RPG genre, that's mostly forgivable.
-Dark King is at least a pretty decent final battle, though, starting off in a relatively weak humanoid form but growing more monstrous and dangerous as the fight progresses - first gaining six arms (each carrying a different weapon), then turning into a giant spider that throws a bunch of nasty spells at you.
+Dark King is a pretty decent final battle, though, starting off in a relatively weak humanoid form but growing more monstrous and dangerous as the fight progresses - first gaining six arms (each carrying a different weapon), then turning into a giant spider that throws a bunch of nasty spells at you.
 And yes, yes, everybody knows about the infamous overflow error that let's you kill the guy in four turns by casting Cure on him, doing tens of thousands of damage each time.
 Still, for better or worse he was the first boss in the series to have multiple forms during the fight (predating Final Fantasy 5 by about two months), so he gets some credit for that.
 Dark King gets a C.

 ExDeath (Final Fantasy V)

 Final Fantasy V is another game with a relatively simple and straightforward plot, but unlike most of its predecessors, it also knows better than to take itself seriously.
 To that end, ExDeath is a silly antagonist, having little motive or character besides being powerful, ruthless and destructive, though he does get some humorously callous lines as a result; I guess if you're going to be a villain with all the subtlety of a Power Rangers monster, you might as well go all-in with it and embrace the camp.
 At the very least, he does pose a genuine threat, laying waste to everything in his path and your party being mostly powerless against him right up until the final confrontation.
 His final battle is a good one too, with his grotesque tree form and, once that's vanquished, an even more bizarre amalgamation of monsters that come at you all at once, bombarding you with all manner of nasty attacks and won't stop until they're all defeated.
-Silly, but threatening nonetheless, ExDeath gets a C.
+Silly but effective nonetheless, ExDeath gets a C.

 Kefka (Final Fantasy VI)

-While I enjoy Final Fantasy VI as a game and it does have some good story beats, I still honestly couldn't tell you why it's regarded as some untouchable masterpiece; its story always just felt rather campy to me and most of its characters are pretty underdeveloped and not particularly memorable.
+While I enjoy Final Fantasy VI as a game and it does have some good story beats, I still honestly couldn't tell you why it's regarded as some untouchable masterpiece; its story always felt rather campy to me and most of its characters are pretty underdeveloped and not particularly memorable.
 Kefka is the shining example of the former point, seemingly going out of his way to be as over-the-top as he can.
-He gets some great funny lines at times and some of his wanton cruelty is genuinely pretty shocking - poisoning Damcyan Castle easily becoming one of the game's darkest moments; however, what diminishes it for me is the fact that he basically just has it all handed to him by his superiors.
-Kefka is not proactive in the slightest - he's always put in a place where he can cause mayhem and inevitably takes the opportunity that's handed right to him, and any time the tide turns against him, he immediately flees, which shows that he's little more than an opportunist with a sadistic streak.
-Gestahl in particular is just braindead stupid in this regard; "Hm, my subordinate who dresses like a clown and giggles with glee as he mass-murders his own men seems like the PERFECT candidate to accompany me on a mission to attain all the magical power in the world; it can't possibly go wrong at all!".
+He gets some great funny lines at times and some of his wanton cruelty is genuinely pretty shocking, poisoning Damcyan Castle easily becoming one of the game's darkest moments; however, what diminishes it for me is the fact that he basically just has it all handed to him by his superiors.
+Kefka is not proactive in the slightest - he's always put in a place where he can cause mayhem and inevitably takes the opportunity to do just that, and any time the tide turns against him, he immediately flees, which shows that he's little more than an opportunist with a sadistic streak.
+Gestahl in particular is just braindead stupid in this regard; "Hm, my subordinate who dresses like a clown and giggles with glee as he mass-murders his own men seems like the PERFECT candidate to accompany me on a mission to attain all the magical power in the world; it can't possibly go wrong!".
 Hell, even when he has his god powers all he does with them is vaporize people with a big laser beam whenever he gets bored, which just highlights that he has no plan beyond twisted self-satisfaction.
-He does at least get a good final fight - a multi-tiered one where you fight a big pillar of monsters and then Kefka himself at the end, transformed into some twisted angel of death, all accompanied by some really kickass music, but even that feels a bit out-of-character for a guy whose only defining trait is "cause as much murder and mayhem as I can."
+He does at least get a good final fight - a multi-tiered one where you fight a big pillar of monsters and then Kefka himself at the end, transformed into some twisted angel of death, all accompanied by some really kickass music, but even that feels a bit out-of-character for a guy whose only defining trait is "cause as much mayhem as I can."
 Still, the seeming goal of the character was to be memorable, not clever, and to that end he succeeds, becoming the most widely remembered and talked about character of the 8/16-bit era Final Fantasies.
 He gets a B.

 (PS: Luca Blight from Suikoden II is totally the same character but better done; sadistic and shamelessly evil, but also willing to plot, scheme and bargain to get his way.)